jimdigriz/freeradius-oauth2-perl/README.md

 ## `jsonpath`

-This lets you pull any URL utilising the Web API token and extract arbitary data from it using [JSONPath](http://jsonpath.curiousconcept.com/).
-If nothing matches, you get an emptry string and if you fetch a multi-value element only the first item will be returned.
+This lets you pull any URL utilising the Web API token and extract arbitary data from it, if nothing matches, you get an emptry string and if you fetch a multi-value element only the first item will be returned.

+The arguments are in order:

+ **realm:** the realm of the Web API token you want to use **url:** URL to use the token against
+ **jsonpath:** a [JSONPath](http://jsonpath.curiousconcept.com/) statement to select the information you wish to extract

 **N.B.** your JSONPath must have `$` substituted with `^` to workaround escaping problems in xlat